Skip to content

 Prefix Purpose Commit Type

-feature/ New functionality feat
+feature/ New functionality intended for production feat

 bugfix/ Fixing non-critical bugs fix